Inside: A closer look at Ruth chapter 3

 About the Threshing Floor

 Alright, look alive, people!
 This is when we really start to get into the nitty gritty of this chapter, and some of the concepts can be pretty in-depth.
-I’m trying my best to make the points clear and concise while still bringing them alive.
-I pray over all the words here and that God illuminates points of connection for you that I haven’t even seen.
+I’ll try my best to make the points clear and concise while still bringing them alive.
+I pray over all the words here and that God illuminates points of connection for you that I haven’t seen.

 Okay, let’s do this!

 The threshing floor plays a big role in this chapter.
 It was a place where the chaff (the unusable part of the wheat) was separated from the good grain.
 There was a smooth hard floor where wheat was trampled so that it could be cracked open.
 Then the people used large forks to throw the wheat into the air.
 The chaff would blow away while the heavier grain would fall to the floor.